G9000/argenta-finance/README.md

 ## Why We Use `createBatchDepositService` instead of WAGMI hook

-PS: THIS IS BEFORE I KNEW WagmiCore exist.
+PS: THIS IS BEFORE I KNEW WagmiCore exists soooo yeah.

 Our batch deposit service was designed to handle **multi-chain deposits** with high reliability, especially in a DeFi context where network conditions and RPC reliability vary widely.
 Instead of relying on simple sequential calls, we built a **resilient, event-driven execution model**.